Azure/azure-rest-api-specs/specification/subscription/resource-manager/readme.md

     from: subscriptions.json
     where: $.paths["/subscriptions/{subscriptionId}/providers/Microsoft.Subscription/changeTenantRequest/default"].put
     reason: Not supposed to return 201 as the response code for the below API since existing api with new version change, got exceptions from ARM reviewer.
+  - suppress: PutResponseCodes
+    from: subscriptions.json
+    where: $.paths["/subscriptions/{subscriptionId}/providers/Microsoft.Subscription/exportTransfers/default"].put
+    reason: Not supposed to return 201 as the response code for the below API since existing api with new version change, got exceptions from ARM reviewer.
   - suppress: PutRequestResponseSchemeArm
     from: subscriptions.json
     reason: The models designed in new version of this existing api in which put request, need not be same in response, but creating workitem - "https://msazure.visualstudio.com/One/_workitems/edit/29042001", to take this item in future ref for next set of changes.